 The building blocks of interior design are all squares and rectangles.
 If you’ve ever had the (mis)fortune of using floorplan software, you’ll know: at the very basic level, everything is broken down into small boxes shuffled around in bigger boxes.
 But where does that leave you if the space you’re working with isn’t quite square?
 Gabled ceilings are a common feature of older architecture; even newer builds aren’t immune to the occasional angled wall.
-On the smaller end, they can be a nice bit of architectural flair, but when you’re trying to install a bathroom in a space with a big slope to one or more walls, they’re a headache waiting to happen.
-The good news is, there are ways to make a bathroom with a sloped ceiling beautiful, functional and even – dare I say – comfortable.
+On the smaller end, they can be a nice bit of architectural flair.
+But when you’re trying to install a bathroom in a space with a significantly sloped ceiling, they’re a headache waiting to happen.
+The good news?
+There are ways to make a bathroom with a sloped ceiling beautiful, functional and even – dare I say – comfortable.

 Rule #1: Watch Your Head

 Whether you’re building an attic bathroom, converting some other space, or even working with an existing bathroom, the most important thing to keep in mind at all stages of your renovation is: head clearance.
-The smaller the bathroom and the more prominent the gables, the more likely you are to eventually smack your head into something.
+The smaller the bathroom and more prominent the gables, the more likely you are to smack your head into something.
 Worse, “something” is likely to be hard tile or metal hardware.
 To avoid both mild irritants and the possibility for serious injury, you absolutely have to plan your layout accordingly.
-Anywhere you need to stand full-height should be placed carefully in the highest part of your bathroom, and everything else moved strategically to the gables.
+Anywhere you need to stand full-height should be placed carefully in the highest part of your bathroom.
+Move everything else strategically to the gables.
 What does that look like?

 Rule #2: Make Sure You Can Stand (In) Your Shower